jlmantov/type-graphql-api/Readme.md

 - when referring `TYPEORM_ENTITIES` = **dist**/orm/entity/\*\*/**\*.js**, the jest runtime uses JavaScript webpack configuration

 That's why the bug didn't show until running the dist code.

+## Logging

+Logging errors is important - but logging is also a balance... heavy logging narrows the time frame for logging (if the file size is limited as it should be).

+I've been playing around with two implementations:

+- winston + morgan
+- winston + winston-express

+Both methods are added to the repository since I am not sure about which one is prefered.
+The current settings use winston + winston-express.

+Also, the settings applied is kind of heavy - this is because I find it easier to remove than to add.

+I would propably go for a database/http logger in a real case scenario - adding another handler is considered low priority for now.